 b.
 Severability: If any provision of this Agreement is found to be invalid, the remaining provisions shall remain in full force and effect.

 c.
 Governing Law: This Agreement shall be governed by and construed in accordance with the laws of the State of California.
+Any suit or action initiated by any party shall be brought in the County of Marin, California.

 d.
 Notices: All notices required under this Agreement shall be delivered to the following addresses: